rafadireito/TAI-Shazam/README.md

 # TAI-Shazam

-To build, go inside the programs folder and do:
+To build, go inside the programs folder and execute:
         make

 To test: